yanwei1983/luatinkerE/README.md

 class_add function adds argument bInitShared to register a class objects's shared_ptr Unregistered shared_ptr objects using the default same metatable to gc can register a std::function obj through function_warp
-can def _ALLOW_SHAREDPTR_INVOKE to allow shared_ptr to invoke member_func
+can read/push a function obj with luafunction(use LUA_REGISTRYINDEX and in-function lambda) can def _ALLOW_SHAREDPTR_INVOKE to allow shared_ptr to invoke member_func
-when def _ALLOW_SHAREDPTR_INVOKE will allow shared_ptr obj convert to T*(including as a function parameter) branches "args_num_overload" was simple convert c++ params list to luatype, then stored in int64 as a function signature, do non-exact matching when function name invoked
+when def _ALLOW_SHAREDPTR_INVOKE will allow shared_ptr obj convert to T*(including as a function parameter) header file "lua_tinker_overload_func.h" was simple convert c++ params list to luatype, then stored in int64 as a function signature, do non-exact matching when function name invoked